simonmichael/hledger/MANUAL.rst

   in which case the match is negated.

 - a description pattern, like the above but prefixed with ``desc:``.
 This is matched against transactions' descriptions.
+Note, when negating a
-Note how with multiple prefixes, not: goes last, eg: ``desc:not:someregexp``.
+  desc: pattern, not: goes last, eg: ``desc:not:someregexp``.

-When you specify multiple filter patterns, hledger selects the transactions or postings which match
+When you specify multiple filter patterns, hledger generally selects the transactions or postings which match (or negatively match)

  *any of the account patterns* AND *any of the description patterns*

+The `print <#print>`_ command selects transactions which

+ *match any of the description patterns* AND
+ *have any postings matching any of the positive account patterns* AND *have no postings matching any of the negative account patterns*

 Dates
 """""